ramkumar-kr/containers-sync/README.md

     Yes.
 You can use the popup to backup or restore manually

-- **What does the reset button in the popup do?**

-    It will remove all containers from your device and also from the sync storage

 -  **I have set a preference to open a website in a particular container.
 Will that also be synced?**
     No. This data is not available to any extensions by the API.